SUSTAINABLE DEVELOPMENT GOALS

 IPB university has elective representation (the Board of Trustees), namely Majelis Wali Amanat (MWA), the highest body at the University.
 According to the MWA Decree of IPB University no. 09/WMA-IPB/P/2021 concerning organizational structure and governance, MWA has 17 members consisting of representatives of various stakeholders, including The Ministry of Education, the Rector, the Academic Senate representing faculty members (8 people), the chief of staff organization, the president of the student organization, the chief of the alumni association, and representation of society (4 people).

-IPB University has 107 student organizations as a forum for students in democratic learning related to the academic environment, student affairs, etc. Each faculty, department, and the university has a students’ union consisting of the Student Consultative Assembly (MPM), the Student Representative Council (DPM), the Student Executive Board (BEM), the Undergraduate Students’ Professional Association, the Vocational Professional Association, Student Activity Units (UKM), and Postgraduate Student Community (Forum Wacana).
-Students’ union is regulated in the Rector’s Regulation No.19/IT3/KM/2018.
+IPB University has 107 student organizations as a forum for students in democratic learning related to the academic environment, student affairs, etc. Each faculty, department, and the university has a student union consisting of the Student Consultative Assembly (MPM), the Student Representative Council (DPM), the Student Executive Board (BEM), the Undergraduate Students’ Professional Association, the Vocational Professional Association, Student Activity Units (UKM), and Postgraduate Student Community (Forum Wacana).
+These students’ unions are acknowledged by the Rector’s Regulation No.19/IT3/KM/2018.
+All the chairmen of these student union are legalized through Rector Decree No. 17 of 2021 concerning the head of intra-campus student organization and are inaugurated collectively.
+All the chairmen are elected by their member groups based on Rector’s Regulation No.19/IT3/KM/2018 article 11.

 IPB University formulated policies and procedures to identify stakeholders and aims to build strong engagement with them, as written in IPB Statute Article 38-39, which specify collaboration in academics and non-academic affairs (pages 19-20, Article 38-39).
 In more detail, this collaboration is regulated through MWA Regulation No. 11/IT3.MWA/PR/2018 concerning Non-Academic Collaboration (Kerjasama Non-Akademik).
 Article 4 specifies the scope of non-academic collaboration that can be implemented by IPB University.
 Article 7 point 2 specifies the criteria of partner candidates that have to be assessed.
 Article 8 specifies the procedure for implementing collaboration.